mesonbuild/meson/docs/markdown/Fs-module.md

 This module provides functions to inspect the file system.
 It is available starting with version 0.53.0.

+_WARNING_: Meson will not automatically regenerate build system files if the result of expressions involving the filesystem module change.
+For example, adding/removing files that were previously tested with `fs.exists` or moving the user's home directory will not trigger reconfigure.
+This module is provided only because inspecting the file system could be done anyway with external scripts and the result would be much uglier; however, it should be used with care.

 ## File lookup rules

 Non-absolute paths are looked up relative to the directory where the